Solarium (film)

 Solarium is a 2021 French short film directed by Jonathan Koulavsky.
-The thirty minute story follows a young driver of trot racing as he experiences self-doubt, frustration and isolation.
-The short has been presented in a number of festivals, including the 2022 Rhode Island International Film Festival.
+The thirty-minute story follows a young driver of trot racing as he experiences self-doubt, frustration, and isolation.
+The short has been presented at a number of festivals, including the 2022 Rhode Island International Film Festival.
 The film is part of the 2023 César Narrative Short Films Selection.

 Plot

-Johnny, a 16 year-old rider who dreams of one day becoming a trot champion, is faced with self-doubt when he realises that his horse, Coquelicot, is at risk for not being good enough.
+Johnny, a 16-year-old rider who dreams of one day becoming a trot champion, is faced with self-doubt when he realises that his horse, Coquelicot, is at risk for not being good enough.